lisp-mirror/nodgui/README.txt

   • with a reader macro (`#%...%') at read time:
     ┌────
-    │ (cl-syntax:use-syntax 'nodgui-color-syntax) ; do not forget that!
+    │ (named-readtables:in-readtable nodgui.syntax:nodgui-syntax) ; do not forget that!
     │
     │ [...]
     │